daco-tech/elasticman/README.md

 If some of your indices has a non pattern based name (like '.kibana' or 'logstash'), this tool ignores it.
 If you enable the log verbose option (config file), you will see that indices being (example: '2019/11/11 00:01:02 Index Date not parsed for index (258): .kibana_1').

 #### DELETE SINGLE INDEX
-[!WARNING] This option ignores Dry Run since the user have to specify the index to be deleted.
+**WARNING** - This option ignores Dry Run since the user have to specify the index to be deleted.

 Usage: elasticman --delete <index_name>